astOwOlfo/SFComputeRL/README.md

 cd swe-tests

-nano run_rl.sh # then modify the RL settings to be what you want
+nano run_14b.sh # then modify the RL settings to be what you want
-# /!\ !!! if you are using more than one node and run_rl.sh has lines which do `ray stop` and `ray start`, comment them !!! /!\
+# /!\ !!! if you are using more than one node and run script has lines which do `ray stop` and `ray start`, comment them !!! /!\

-.swe-tests # run the RL run
+./run_14b.sh # run the RL run
 ```